AaryanVerma17/UdyamSaarthi-AI/README.md

 * Competition classification
 * Identifiable competitor locations
 * Map-based visualization
-* Evidence/confidence context
+* Evidence and confidence context

-Competition information is treated as:

-> **Available market evidence, not absolute ground truth.**
+Competition information is treated as available market evidence rather than absolute ground truth.

 The system does not claim that an available competitor dataset is necessarily a complete census of every business in an area.